-- Not attend training or competition if they have an infectious illness. - Inform the club, their coach and other crew members if they are suffering from or recovering from an infectious illness or are feeling unwell. - Practise good hygiene (wash hands, disinfect equipment many gastro-intestinal and upper respiratory tract infections can be prevented by good basic hygiene). - If unwell then: - Refrain from training until they feel they have fully recovered. - Follow medical advice about how much exercise is appropriate. - Withdraw from competition. - Look after other club members if they look unwell ask them how they are feeling and, if they are not well, encourage them to rest.
+- Not attend training or competition if they have an infectious illness. - Inform the club, their coach and other crew members if they are suffering from or recovering from an infectious illness or are feeling unwell. - Practise good hygiene (wash hands, disinfect equipment many gastro-intestinal and upper respiratory tract infections can be prevented by good basic hygiene). - If unwell then: - o Refrain from training until they feel they have fully recovered. - o Follow medical advice about how much exercise is appropriate. - Withdraw from competition. - Look after other club members if they look unwell ask them how they are feeling and, if they are not well, encourage them to rest. - If you have been ill then make a graduated return to fitness.
+This could follow a pattern such as: - 1.
+Light exercise with no exertion.
+It could also include flexibility exercises and technique exercises in a boat. - 2.
+Gentle, aerobic exercise, such as walking or slow jogging or slow paddling, providing the heart rate is not elevated. - 3.
+Moderate intensity aerobic and strength & conditioning exercises.
+This could be two intervals of 5-minute aerobic exercise followed by rest. - 4.
+Somewhat hard intensity aerobic and strength & conditioning exercise.
+Only progress to the next stage when fatigue levels are normal at the end of the exercise. - 5.
+Baseline exercise returning to the normal exercise pattern.
+Only attempt any degree of exertion if you feel comfortable doing so.